Supporting individuals and families

-When you are trying to start a family through means other than conventional conception, the last thing you need to worry about are legal issues.
-But that doesn’t mean you can afford to ignore them.
+When you are trying to start a family through means other than conventional conception, the last thing you want to worry about are legal issues.

 Fertility law is a new and quickly growing practice area.
 Why?
 Because when you pursue a non-conventional path to create a family, emotions can and do run high.
 It’s extremely difficult to remain objective.
 The lines that define the rights and obligations of each person involved are all too easy to blur and become a source of conflict.

 Our team is uniquely suited to help clients navigate these difficult situations.
 Our lawyers have represented surrogates, egg donors, sperm donors, embryo donors and intended parents in negotiating and drafting agreements to reflect their intentions.

 We are also experienced in the laws related to parentage upon birth when assisted reproduction techniques are being used and can advise and assist parents who need declarations of parentage and/or adoption orders to confirm their parenting rights.
 We have successfully worked with clients who needed parental recognition in unique circumstances where the parents were neither spouses nor were they genetically linked to their child.

 Read more about our services and how a fertility lawyer on our team can assist you: